|MP 2.04.32||Measurement of Lipoprotein-Associated Phospholipase A2 in the Assessment of Cardiovascular Risk|

 There is a large body of literature evaluating lipoprotein-associated phospholipase A2 (Lp-PLA2) as a predictor of cardiovascular risk.
 These studies demonstrate that Lp-PLA2 is an independent predictor of cardiovascular disease but do not demonstrate that health outcomes are improved as a result of measuring Lp-PLA2.
 Improved risk prediction does not by itself result in improved health outcomes.
 To improve outcomes, clinicians must have the tools to incorporate emerging risk factors into existing risk prediction models, and these models should demonstrate improved classification into risk categories that will lead to more appropriate treatment.
 These tools are not currently available to the practicing clinician for Lp-PLA2.
 As a result, use of Lp-PLA2 for risk stratification for cardiovascular disease is considered investigational.

 Clinical trials of Lp-PLA2 inhibitors are a new line of research with therapeutic potential.
-However, the available trials are preliminary, reporting only on physiologic outcomes such as reduction in high-sensitivity C-reactive protein (hsCRP), and use a pharmacologic agent that is not yet approved for use in the U.S. At least 3 Phase III clinical trials that utilize clinical outcomes as the primary endpoint(s) are currently in progress, and results from these may be available starting in 2012.
+However, the available trials are preliminary, reporting only on physiologic outcomes such as reduction in high-sensitivity C-reactive protein, and use a pharmacologic agent that is not yet approved for use in the U.S. One phase 3 clinical trial of an Lp-PLA2 inhibitor demonstrated no significant improvements in the study’s primary outcome, but other trials are still in progress.
 Therefore, Lp-PLA2 has not demonstrated improved outcomes as a treatment target and is considered investigational for this purpose.

 Practice Guidelines and Position Statements